-Moreover, the transmission of the COVID-19 pandemic requires social and physical distance, 90 PPJ is increasingly needed.
-For this reason, many parties argue that the use of the latest information technology in distance learning in the midst of the Covid-19 pandemic has a very important role, and this on the partie of the covid-19 pandemic has a very important role, and this on the partie of the support government policies that want to suppress the spread of the covid-19 virus.
+Moreover, the transmission of the COVID-19 pandemic requires social and physical distance, so PPJ is increasingly needed.
+For this reason, many parties argue that the use of the latest information technology in distance learning in the midst of the Covid-19 pandemic has a very important role, and this on the other hand is considered to be able to support government policies that want to suppress the spread of the covid-19 virus.
 Some campuses have practiced the adoption of digital applications such as google class, whats app, zoom meeting, and others.
 The experience of some of these campuses shows that the learning process runs smoothly and well in the midst of a pandemic (Pakpahan & Fitriani, 2020).